 The Internal Revenue Service ("IRS"), the primary tax oversight body of the Plan, generally has the ability to examine the Plan activity for up to three prior years.
-On November 7, 2013, the Company received a favorable determination letter from the IRS with respect to the qualification of the Plan, dated January 31, 2012.
+On November 7, 2013, the Company received a favorable determination letter from the IRS with respect to the qualification of the Plan which expires on January 31, 2017.
 The Company believes that the Plan currently is designed and is being operated in compliance with the applicable requirements of the IRC.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain tax position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014 and 2013, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015 and 2014, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.

-(5) Risks and Uncertainties
+Risks and Uncertainties (5)